Kindness Habit 4:

 From family book clubs to movie nights, start a story sharing tradition.
 Popcorn optional, but suggested :)

 Stretch Your Imagination at home :) These are ideas to inspire new traditions.
 Did you know when kids are asked to teach it makes ideas more memorable?

-Kindness Creation Challenge: Do you have an idea for a new way to Stretch Your Imagination?
+Kindness Creation Challenge: Do you have an new idea for how to Practice Kindness?
 Adults, submit your family’s ideas here for a chance to share it with the world!